nightlxight/discord-bots/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: 💡 Any ideas?
+about: ❔ Any questions?
 Feel free to ask! :)
 title: "Feel free to ask your question! :)"
 labels: question
 assignees: ''